Unleashing the modern IT workforce: an antifragile model that supports community needs

 The UTO 2.1 organizational model at a glance

 The UTO 2.1 design emphasizes autonomy, flexibility and distributed decision-making to leverage the strengths of individuals.
-Today, the breadth of work accomplished across UTO team members is represented by the 18 puzzle pieces below.
-Combined, these are the main areas that house the work of UTO:
+Today, the breadth of work accomplished across UTO team members is represented by 18 puzzle pieces.
+Combined, these are the primary areas where UTO's work is housed.

-The majority of UTO team members sit within the four cores, noted as gold puzzle pieces above.
-These include: Engineering, Products and Projects, Data and Analysis; and Service Delivery.
+The majority of UTO team members sit within the four cores, which are represented by gold puzzle pieces.
+These include: Engineering, Products and Projects, Data and Analysis, and Service Delivery.
 Designed as clusters of UTO professionals with similar areas of expertise in one or more of the four fields, these cores are a step towards leveraging the collective insight, knowledge and experience of everyone in UTO.

 Let’s dive into the four cores, which are at the center of the organization:

-• Service Delivery helps to define the interactions between providers and community members around ASU enterprise offerings, of which there are 165 services available across the organization, to date.
+- Service Delivery helps define the interactions between providers and community members regarding ASU enterprise offerings, which currently comprise 165 services across the organization.

-Each of the four cores are composed of chapters that organize people by a common professional practice.
-It is important to note that most every practitioner at UTO is in a single chapter aligned with their professional skill.
-Chapter leads are present to provide guidance for best practices, mentorship and professional development.
+Each of the four cores is composed of chapters that organize people by a common professional practice.
+It is essential to note that nearly every practitioner at UTO is assigned to a single chapter aligned with their professional expertise.
+Chapter leads are present to guide best practices, provide mentorship, and facilitate professional development.

 Portfolios are where work gets done across cores, aligning strategy and solution development teams around specific products, projects and service offerings.
-Guilds offer collaboration across cores as well; they center people around a common interest, often inclusive of both professionals and enthusiasts, either chartered or self-organized.
+Guilds also offer collaboration across cores; they center people around a common interest, often inclusive of both professionals and enthusiasts, whether chartered or self-organized.

 How has this shift to chapters and portfolios impacted the UTO family in practice?
-Prior to UTO 2.1, Kelly Mukherjee (pictured right) was product manager with a focused scope of products.
-Fast forward to today and Mukherjee is now a portfolio director, adding Salesforce and a wide range of web products to her portfolio of work.
+Prior to UTO 2.1, Kelly Mukherjee was a product manager with a focused scope of products.
+Fast forward to today, and Mukherjee is now a portfolio director, adding Salesforce and a wide range of web products to her portfolio of work.

 ”This has been a huge opportunity in terms of career growth,” Mukherjee noted.
-She went on to share how it was more than a title change that happened.
+She went on to share that it was more than just a title change that had occurred.
 “The UTO 2.1 structure has also empowered me to reach out to individuals for help on projects, making it easier than before to solve resource constraint issues.
-I was able to reach out and find someone who was interested in supporting one of those products, allowing the team to scale better in serving our customers.”
+I was able to reach out and find someone interested in supporting one of those products, allowing the team to scale better in serving our customers.”

 Let’s break down one of the cores as an example: